 THE CRAFT OF PHOTOGRAPHY

-For the last twenty years we have been offering THE COMPLETE NATURE PHOTO COURSE here at Hoot Hollow.
-And for the last six years, those courses have been digital-based.
+For the last twenty-three years we have been offering THE COMPLETE NATURE PHOTO COURSE here at Hoot Hollow.
+And for the last nine years, those courses have been digital-based.
 The digital world is upon us and we are excited about the photographic possibilities this provides.